gcccheng/markdown-cv/index.md

 ### Workshops

+Deploy AWS EC2 instance with terraform

 <a href="https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/211103_github"> Version Control with Git </a>

-Basic cryptography and SSH remote logins
+Cryptography and SSH remote logins

 <a href="https://www.ub.uio.no/english/courses-events/courses/other/coderefinery/Python%20for%20Scientific%20Computing%20%28internediate%29"> Python for Scientific Computing</a>